KinetikSimulationDevTeam/kinetik-simulation-prototype-dev/docs/Libraries.md

 The MyResponsiveScoreBoard component is a wrapper around the ResponsiveBar component provided by the @nivo/bar library, which renders a bar chart that displays information about the results of a competition, divided by stages.

 ### Props
-`data` (required): An array of objects representing the data to be displayed in the chart.
+#### `data` (required): An array of objects representing the data to be displayed in the chart.
 Each object should have the following properties:
 `Stage`: a string representing the stage of the competition
-values: a number representing the number of opportunities at that stage `keys` (required): An array of strings representing the keys used to access the data values in the data objects.
+values: a number representing the number of opportunities at that stage.

+`keys` (required): An array of strings representing the keys used to access the data values in the data objects.
 In this case, it is an array with a single string value of values.

 `indexBy` (required): A string representing the property of the data objects that should be used as the index of the chart.

-`margin`:An object representing the margins of the chart.
+#### `margin`:An object representing the margins of the chart.
 It has the following properties:
-`top`: number representing the top margin
+`top`: number representing the top margin.

-`right`: number representing the right margin `bottom`: number representing the bottom margin `left`: number representing the left margin
+`right`: number representing the right margin.

+`bottom`: number representing the bottom margin.

+`left`: number representing the left margin.

 `padding`: number representing the padding between the bars.

-`valueScale`: An object representing the scale used to display the values.
+#### `valueScale`: An object representing the scale used to display the values.
 It has the following properties:
 `type`: a string representing the type of scale.
 In this case, it is set to 'linear'.

-`indexScale`: An object representing the scale used to display the index values.
+#### `indexScale`: An object representing the scale used to display the index values.
 It has the following properties:
 `type`: a string representing the type of scale.
 In this case, it is set to 'band'.

 `round`: a boolean indicating whether to round the scale.

-`colors`: An object representing the colors used in the chart.
+#### `colors`: An object representing the colors used in the chart.
 It has the following properties:
 `scheme`: a string representing the color scheme.
 In this case, it is set to 'nivo'.

 `colorBy`: A string representing the property used to determine the color of the bars.

-`defs`: An array of objects representing the definitions used for pattern fills.
+#### `defs`: An array of objects representing the definitions used for pattern fills.
 Each object should have the following properties:
-`id`: a string representing the ID of the pattern fill `type`: a string representing the type of pattern fill `background`: a string representing the background color of the pattern fill `color`: a string representing the color of the pattern fill `size`: a number representing the size of the pattern fill `padding`: a number representing the padding of the pattern fill `stagger`: a boolean indicating whether to stagger the pattern fill `fill`: An array of objects representing the pattern fills to use for each data value.
+`id`: a string representing the ID of the pattern fill.

+`type`: a string representing the type of pattern fill.

+`background`: a string representing the background color of the pattern fill.

+`color`: a string representing the color of the pattern fill.

+`size`: a number representing the size of the pattern fill.

+`padding`: a number representing the padding of the pattern fill.

+`stagger`: a boolean indicating whether to stagger the pattern fill.

+#### `fill`: An array of objects representing the pattern fills to use for each data value.
 Each object should have the following properties:
-`match`: an object representing the criteria for which the pattern fill should be used `id`: a string representing the ID of the pattern fill to use `borderColor`:An object representing the border color of the bars.
+`match`: an object representing the criteria for which the pattern fill should be used.

+`id`: a string representing the ID of the pattern fill to use.

+#### `borderColor`:An object representing the border color of the bars.
 It has the following properties:
 `from`: a string representing the source of the color.
 In this case, it is set to 'color'.

 `modifiers`: an array of arrays representing the modifiers to apply to the color.
 In this case, it is set to [['darker', 1.6]].

 `minValue`: A number representing the minimum value to display on the y-axis.

 `enableGridX`:A boolean indicating whether to enable the x-axis grid.

 `axisTop`: An object representing the properties of the top axis.

 `axisRight`:An object representing the properties of the right axis.

 `axisBottom`:An object representing the properties of the bottom.

 ## SimulationModule.js